NmnBttr/Bachelor_thesis_2021/README.md

-# Bachelor_thesis_2021
+# Bachelor thesis: "Inferring sex-biased process in population histories using comparisons between autosomal and X chromosomes"
-This repository contains all my python scripts that I wrote for this project.
+This repository contains all my bash commands and python3 scripts that I wrote for this project.